 We face risks related to natural disasters, health epidemics and other outbreaks, which could significantly disrupt our operations.
-In particular, we could be materially adversely affected by the COVID-19 pandemic.

 We are vulnerable to natural disasters and other calamities that are beyond our control.
 Fire, floods, typhoons, earthquakes, power loss, telecommunications failures, break-ins, war, riots, terrorist attacks or similar events may give rise to server interruptions, breakdowns, system failures or Internet failures, which could cause the loss or corruption of data or malfunctions of software or hardware as well as adversely affect our ability to provide our credit products.